syrilster/DesignPatterns/DesignConcepts/Caching/README.md

 * Most Recently Used (MRU): Discards, in contrast to LRU, the most recently used items first.
 * Least Frequently Used (LFU): Counts how often an item is needed.
 Those that are used least often are discarded first.
 * Random Replacement (RR): Randomly selects a candidate item and discards it to make space when necessary.

+##  Common Problems of Sharding
+On a sharded database, there are certain extra constraints on the different operations that can be performed.
+Most of these constraints are due to the fact that, operations across multiple tables or multiple rows in the same table, will no longer run on the same server.